makkus/freckles/README.rst

 - encouraging users to record and version control important project metadata (e.g.: type of project, all project requirements: system- as well as framework/language specific)
 - quick (re-)provisioning of project development environments (on both physical as well as virtual machines)
-- replicated, identical development environments for all members of a development team (even if they use different platforms for development)
+- replicated, identical development environments for all members of a development team (even if they use different platforms for development) -- including the installation and configuration of system-level dependencies
-- provide best-practice blueprints for a wide range of project profiles, in order quickly get started with a well thought-out project structure, developed and agreed upon by the community
+- provide best-practice blueprints for a wide range of project profiles, in order quickly get started with a well thought-out project structure, developed and agreed upon by the community as best practice
-- support for as many platforms, OS's, distributions as possible
-- enable the rapid development of small, idempotent scripts to execute certain (state-related) configuration management tasks
+- allowing the re-use of all existing Ansible `modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_ and `roles <https://galaxy.ansible.com/>`_

 Project features
 ****************